 Pain, discomfort, stress and anxiety.
 Each of us at some point has experienced these feelings.
 Yet when one is hospitalized — in an unfamiliar environment with a change in routine, undergoing surgery or care for a medical issue — such sensations can intensify and seem unrelenting.

 In 2008, a team of Crouse volunteers began offering Reiki, a technique for stress reduction believed to promote healing.
-Reiki was developed in Japan in the early 1900s and introduced to the mainland United States in 1937.
-Led by Reiki Master Joyce Appel, RN, a NICU nurse who’s been with Crouse for more than 30 years, the volunteer team regularly visits patients in the Kienzle Family Maternity Center and the Oncology unit.
+Reiki was developed in Japan in the early 1900s and introduced to the mainland United States.
+Reiki is now part of patient programs in hospitals around the country.
+Led by Reiki Master Joyce Appel, RN, who worked in the Crouse NICU for many years, the volunteer team may visit adult patients on any unit in the hospital.

-If you or a family member would like to try a Reiki treatment, let your nurse know and he or she can schedule a session.
+If you or a family member would like to try a Reiki treatment, let your nurse or medical provider know, and he or she can schedule a session.

 According to a survey conducted by the American Hospital Association several years ago, therapeutic massage is the most common nontraditional therapy offered in U.S. hospitals.
 Massage has been shown to contribute to more restful sleep; improve the flow of oxygen and nutrients throughout the body; reduce depression and anxiety; and help relieve sore muscles from bed rest and inactivity.

-Therapeutic massage is currently offered in the Kienzle Family Maternity Center and the Oncology unit by a volunteer licensed massage therapist.
+Therapeutic massage is currently offered in the Kienzle Family Maternity Center by a volunteer licensed massage therapist.
 If you or a family member would like to schedule a massage, let your nurse know and he or she can schedule a session.